Government Subsidies for Hearing Aids

 Prior to visiting a hearing services centre, you will need to visit you GP or medical practitioner for a medical certificate.
 This is as your medical practitioner will need to confirm that, in the event that you may require hearing aids, there are no medical reasons impacting this.

 Following confirmation that you are eligible and receipt of your Voucher, you may choose a hearing service provider to have your hearing assessed.
-Hearing Choices works with a number if independent clinics around Australia who partake in the OHS program and can provide subsidised services under the OHS program.
+Hearing Choices works with a number of clinics around Australia who partake in the OHS program and can provide subsidised services under the OHS program.

 Can I get Free Hearing Aids From the Government?